youngkin/hugoblog/content/post/spidotmatrixmodule.md

 --****--
 ```

+The remaining `disp1` rows define the rest of the characters and shapes that will be displayed by the program.

+The [Sprint Generator for LED Matrix 8x8](http://robojax.com/learn/arduino/8x8LED/) is a tool that helps generate the hex numbers needed to cause an LED matrix to display a given shape.

 #### main()

 This next code snippet shows the code for the `main` function.
 Each of the significant lines will be explained below the snippet.